voquochuy1799/voquochuy-test-task/README.md

 Notes:

-- The workflow tries SendGrid first (if its secrets are set).
-If not, it will use the SMTP/App Password step when `MAIL_USERNAME`, `MAIL_PASSWORD`, and `NOTIFY_EMAIL_TO` are present.
 - SMTP defaults to Gmail’s server (smtp.gmail.com:465).
 If you need Outlook/Yahoo/iCloud, update the workflow step accordingly.
 - Email contains: totals (tests/passed/failures/errors/skipped), pass rate, environment, browser, run URL, and artifacts info.

-Microsoft Teams notification has been removed.
+- Microsoft Teams notification has been removed.
 You can re-add it later by restoring the step in `.github/workflows/tests.yml` if needed.

 ## Notes